 Household Items as Quick Fixes

 When a clogged toilet catches you off guard, it’s good to know that you can tackle the situation with everyday household items.
 These DIY remedies are simple yet effective and are often readily available in most homes.
 Let’s look at two common options: hot water with dish soap and the classic combination of baking soda and vinegar.
+These methods can be as effective as professional cleaning solutions for many common household issues.

 Hot Water and Dish Soap